 Step 1.
 Carve your piece of wood so it looks like this.
 Try to get it exactly as shown to the dimensions labeled.
 Use the grid overlay.
 The symmetry is important.

 The diagram was loading at a slug’s pace, understandably.
-Synaptic’s servers were under extreme load right now.
-Complaint threads were flooding the support section regarding login queues.
+Synaptic’s servers, apparently state-of-the-art, were under extreme load.
+Complaint threads regarding login queues were flooding the support section regarding error 37.
 Some poor lad had his queue reset after waiting three hours.

-Rowan chuckled and manhandled the boar, carrying to that flat-top boulder.
+Rowan chuckled and manhandled the boar corpse, carrying it to that flat-top boulder.
 No problem here.
-The greater Internet had plenty of guides even if this species of boar looked to be unique to this world.
+The greater Internet had plenty of guides even if this species of boar was unique to this world.